AnaoMaria/Manual_testing_jira_ecommerce/README.md

 - Tools configured and validated.

 ### 1.6.
 Test Execution
-Test cases are executed on the created test Cycle summaries: De introdus nume test cycle
+Test cases are executed on the created test Cycle summaries Automation Exercise V1.

 Bugs have been created based on the failed tests.
 The complete bug reports can be found HERE.